Honestpuck/scriptorium/README.md

 With the system installed you can make changes to the scripts in the text directory and use the tools in the system to keep the three in sync.

 The basic structure is `scriptorium <command>` some with required parameters and command options.

+There is a `#scriptorium` channel on the MacAdmins Slack.
+Hit me up there if you want some help setting up.
+Raise an issue here if you find a bug or want a particular improvement.

 _Note: Bug reports and change suggestions gratefully accepted_